Python

 The

-clause is an optional part of atry
+finallyclause is an optional part of atrystatement in Python. -

 The code inside the

-block always executes, regardless of whether:-
+finallyblock always executes, regardless of whether:-

 an exception was raised, or